 - In a large bowl mix every ingredient together thoroughly.

-- Place mix into a baking pan.
+- Place the mix into a baking pan.
 I like the larger Pyrex baking dishes.

 - Cook for 35-40 minutes (internal temp to 160 F).

 * I used the New Mexican Chili Powder Blend from World Spice Merchants.
 It rocks.
 If you can’t get this, do your best to find a replacement.
 Look for a brand that mixes peppers and cumin.
 Or if you are skilled in the spice arts, you can always make your own custom blend.

 Now for the toppings.
 Add cheese, sour cream, salsa, or guacamole to the finished meatloaf.
 Or eat it plain.
 Both ways are extremely tasty.